NIMH ADHD Research & Information Hub

 - •ADHD diagnosis rates and trends over time

-- •ADHD treatment use: medication and therapy
+- •ADHD support use: services, accommodations, and care patterns

 - •ADHD by demographics: age, gender, race, ethnicity